 Branch lobbies, drive-thru, and call center hours of operation are:

 If I have to wait to see an employee for a specific department, how will I know when it’s my turn? (for Gadsden office only)

 There will be a sign-in sheet at the front door of each branch to list your name, cell number and reason for visit.
 An employee from that department will call when someone is available to see you.
 If you don’t have a cell phone and choose to wait in your car, an employee will come to your car when it’s your turn.

 How long will ATCU have limited capacity in the branches?

 We are following guidelines provided by health officials and federal agencies in efforts to reduce the spread of COVID-19 and will adjust operations according to their recommendations.

 What is ATCU doing to prevent the spread of coronavirus?

-Plexiglass guards have been installed at each teller station and member-facing desks.
+Plexiglass guards have been installed at each teller station.
 Additionally, the branches are cleaned nightly; employees have supplies to wipe surfaces during the day; hand sanitizer is available; and we have educated employees on best practices recommended by the CDC.

 ECONOMIC IMPACT PAYMENTS